Love the Way You Lie: Reception

-The clip broke what was a YouTube record at the time of its release for the most views in one day, with 6.6 million.
+The video broke what was a YouTube record at the time of its release for the most views in one day, with 6.6 million.
 It had a mixed reception from critics, most of whom commented on scenes of domestic violence.
 NPR's Zoe Chace deemed the video as upsetting, while AOL Music listed it at number five on their list of the "Top 10 Most Controversial Music Videos in Pop".
 Stephanie Nilva—the executive director of trauma resource center Day One—told MTV News that it mainly raises "the topic of dating violence among young people".
-Nilva praised the clip's accurate depiction of patterns in an abusive relationship and thought the video's potency came from Eminem's history of violence-themed songs and Brown's assault on Rihanna.
+Nilva praised the video’s accurate depiction of patterns in an abusive relationship and thought the video's potency came from Eminem's history of violence-themed songs and Brown's assault on Rihanna.

 A writer for Rap-Up considered the video realistic, as "art imitates life".
 Conor Friedersdorf of The Atlantic called it an inaccurate portrayal of domestic violence due to insufficient violence, as evidenced by the lack of injuries after punching through a wall.
 Mariel Concepcion of Billboard suggested the video was inspired by the lyric, "Just gonna stand there and watch me burn, but that's alright because I like the way it hurts."
 Rihanna's appearance was criticized.
 Writing for Rolling Stone magazine, Daniel Kreps called it "especially striking" and noted her relationship with Brown.
 An editor from The Boston Globe commented that although the video is realistic, it hinders Rihanna's ability to set an example for women in abusive relationships.
 Billy Johnson Jr. from Yahoo!
 Music wrote that Fox's character alternated between vulnerable and confrontational personalities, while Monaghan's character is similar to Eminem.
 Kahn, who understood why viewers thought Eminem's and Rihanna's relationships influenced the video, asked that they realize this is untrue.
 He said the team had been conscious of such personal matters and Fox's and Monaghan's characters are only significant to each other.